High-Dose Rate Gynecologic Brachytherapy (Vaginal Cuff)

 Your doctor will determine the number of treatments you will need.
 Your treatment plan is:

-When you arrive for your first treatment your doctor may ask the nurse to insert a soft plastic tube (catheter) into your bladder to drain your urine.
+When you arrive for your first treatment your doctor may ask the nurse to insert a soft plastic tube (catheter) into your bladder to drain your urine or the nurse may just ask you to use the restroom to empty you bladder.
 This will help your doctor when planning the treatment.

-Your nurse or radiation therapist will take you into the treatment room.
-You will be asked to lie on the treatment table.
-The applicator will then be inserted and connected to the treatment machine.
+Your nurse or radiation therapist will take you into the treatment room with the applicator in place.
+You will be on a stretcher since you can’t walk with the applicator inserted.
+The applicator will then be connected to the treatment machine.

 To keep staff from being exposed to radiation, everyone will leave the room.
 You will be monitored through use of a television camera.
 You will be able to talk to staff through an intercom, should you need anything.
 If necessary, the treatment can be stopped at any time so a staff member can enter the room.